onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/03_Factor_2_Dependencies.md

 [INFO] Final Memory: 24M/209M
 [INFO] ------------------------------------------------------------------------
 ```

 Then, launch the Spring Boot application:

 ```
 $ java -jar target/{project-name}-1.0-SNAPSHOT.jar
 ```

-In your browser, try to access `http://localhost:8080/stock/ping`.
+In your browser, try accessing `http://localhost:8080/stock/ping`.
 You should get `"Ping"` as a response.

 Since you now have a working application, you can push it to CF. From the root of your project, execute:

 ```
 $ cf push workshop-12f-stock -p target/{project-name}-1.0-SNAPSHOT.jar
 ```

 If all is OK, you should see similar output:

 ```
 requested state: started
 instances: 1/1